Alpha107/Cognifyz/README.md

-# Cognify
+# Cognifyz Internship

+---

+**Hello Everyone,**

-Welcome to **Cognify**, a comprehensive repository designed as part of an internship program by Cognifyz Technologies.
-This repository contains tasks ranging from beginner-friendly Python challenges to advanced data science projects.
+Welcome to **Cognifyz Internship Tasks**, a meticulously crafted repository developed as part of my online internship program for Cognifyz Technologies.
+This repository encompasses a diverse array of tasks, ranging from foundational Python exercises to sophisticated data science projects, designed to develop technical expertise and problem-solving skills.

 ---